ANGlTHUB/Password-cracker/README.md

 # Simple Password Cracker

 This is a simple Python script for cracking passwords using a brute-force approach.
-It tries different combinations of characters until it finds the correct password.
+It tries different combinations of characters until it finds the correct password given .

 ## Usage